We’re TAHE, the Transport Asset Holding Entity of New South Wales

 Benedicte is focussed on working with the Board, stakeholders and the team to strategically manage TAHE's assets, unlocking our potential in NSW and driving reinvestment in the network and surrounding precincts.

-We undertake our activities in a safe and reliable manner while ensuring legislative and regulatory compliance.
-TAHE is committed to contributing to environmental sustainability to benefit the people and community of NSW.
+All of our activities are conducted in a safe and reliable manner while ensuring legislative and regulatory compliance.
+TAHE is committed to contributing to environmental sustainability to benefit the people of NSW.

 Right to Information (GIPA Act) Requests